thisarasamuditha/thisarasamuditha/README.md

-# Hi there 👋 I'm Thisara
+# Hi there 👋 I'm Thisara Vithanage
 <!--
 🚀 Passionate about **Software Development, Databases, and Problem Solving**
 💡 Always curious to learn new technologies and build cool projects